AB v CD (Australia): Significance and aftermath

 The judgement was made public one month after the court's decision.
 Once publicly revealed, the lawyer X scandal generated significant outcry visible across Australian news media.
 Concerns were raised that due to the revealed police behavior numerous convictions related to the Melbourne gangland killings would be expunged.
 Estimates as to the number of cases affected by the affair range between 386 and 600.

 Prominent silks publicly called for a formal public inquiry following the judgement.
 On December 5 a Royal Commission was ordered by the Victorian Government into the scandal.
 The 'Royal Commission into the Management of Police Informants' is due to deliver its final report in on November 30, 2020.

 Nicola Gobbo's name was not formally revealed to the public until 5 February 2019.
 Nevertheless Melbourne Law School Criminal Law professor Jeremy Gans described Gobbo's name as a 'theoretical secret'; and it is clear from reporting at the time of the judgement that Gobbo's name was already widely known.

-The role that the judiciary played in the 'Lawyer X' scandal has also been criticized by academics.
-In a contemporaneous blog post hosted by the University of Melbourne, Professor Gans wrote:'Amidst the many ramifications of the scandal, I hope that Victoria's courts will themselves reflect on two indirect roles they played in these events.
-First, in the midst of the police's use of EF as an informant against her clients, Victoria's courts (and the High Court) ruled in favour of novel policing methods, despite concerns that their use would override suspects' common law rights and invite police corruption.
-Second, throughout the aftermath of Melbourne's gangland war, Victoria's courts imposed extensive suppression orders that, while well-intentioned, have largely prevented the public from gaining a full understanding of the methods used by Victoria Police in response.'